 I on the other hand may have had some practice sporting this look.
 But sometimes even the best poker face can be an epic fails.

-So there I am, first meeting and super nervous waiting for my shrimp dinner to arrive and then this bowl is set down in front of me, and yes I see shrimp but I also see the entire cast of Finding Nemo.
+So there I am, first meeting and super nervous waiting for my shrimp dinner to arrive but instead this bowl is set down in front of me, and yes I see shrimp but I also see the entire cast of Finding Nemo.
 I kid you not it looked as though there were things trying to escape, tentacles clinging to my bowl for dear life.

 I’m not actually sure how much time passed but it felt like a lifetime of me just pushing my underwater friends around until finally my boyfriends dad looks at me and says: would you prefer a peanut butter and jelly sandwich?

-This on the other hand is tentacle free, impressive AND super delicious.
+This on the other hand is tentacle free AND super delicious.

 Roasted Beets with Salmon Broccoli & Avocado

 1 head of broccoli

 Wash your beets and cut off the stem.
 Drizzle with a bit of grapeseed oil, wrap in some parchment paper then in some tin foil and chuck them into the oven for about an hour.
 This time will vary depending on the size of your beets.
 When I roast beets I like to do more then what I plan on using because they’ll keep in the fridge for a few days and it’s always nice to have ready when a beet craving strikes.